alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-rule-on-ahlul-fatrah.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on Ahl Al-Fatrah"
 hijri: Safar 24, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah no. 6465"
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [ahl-fatrah, prophets]
-summary: "Those who refused to embrace Islam after its message was conveyed to them, whether in the period before or during the time of the Prophet (peace be upon him) are treated as Kafirs (disbelievers).
-As for those whom the message of Islam has not reached, they will be held to account on the Day of Resurrection.
-This view is supported by authentic Hadiths narrated from the Messenger of Allah (peace be upon him)"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 6465
+summary: Those who refused to embrace Islam after its message was conveyed to them, whether in the period before or during the time of the Prophet (peace be upon him) are treated as Kafirs (disbelievers).
+As for those whom the message of Islam has not reached, they will be held to account on the Day of Resurrection.
+This view is supported by authentic Hadiths narrated from the Messenger of Allah (peace be upon him)
+title: Ruling on Ahl Al-Fatrah
 ---

 Question: